-- Facilitating the Initial Service Plan (ISP) and waiver program eligibility - Coordinating multiple services among multiple providers - Securing initial and annual level of care assessments - Assuring that Team Meetings are scheduled and held as designated in the service plan - Facilitating the acquisition, oversight, and delivery of service - Ensuring annual service plans (Revised Service Plans/RSPs) are completed in a timely manner - Facilitating the waiver applicant/participant's Plan of Protective Oversight (PPO) is completed and supports the service plan - Conducting monthly face to face visits and in-home visits with the participant no less than once a quarter - Maintaining records for at least six (6) years after termination of waiver services - Responding to participant crises and emergencies - · Addressing problems in service provision
+- Facilitating the Initial Service Plan (ISP) and waiver program eligibility - Coordinating multiple services among multiple providers - Securing initial and annual level of care assessments - Assuring that Team Meetings are scheduled and held as designated in the service plan - Facilitating the acquisition, oversight, and delivery of service - Ensuring annual service plans (Revised Service Plans/RSPs) are completed in a timely manner - Facilitating the completions of the Plan of Protective Oversight (PPO) and ensuring it supports the service plan - Contacting participants at least monthly and conducting an in-home visit with the participant no less than once a quarter, or more as needed - Maintaining records for at least six (6) years after termination of waiver services - Responding to participant crises and emergencies - Addressing problems in service provision strengths or limitations, and goals for vocational training, and employment or community service.
+A description of why the waiver services are needed to prevent placement in a nursing home must also be included.
+A Service Coordinator must be knowledgeable about all waiver services, Medicaid State Plan services, and non-Medicaid services.
+Informal supports are often a crucial factor if the participant is to live a satisfying life and remain in the community.
+The Service Coordinator must be skilled in incorporating all of these resources into the waiver participant's service plan.